Skip to Home | Main content | Site Information

 All inheritance tax must be paid before the grant of probate is issued by the Probate Registry.
 When the grant of probate is applied for the Probate Registry will require a sealed IHT form 421.
 This confirms the payment of Inheritance tax.
 Inheritance tax on property can be paid in instalments while inheritance tax on cash assets must be paid immediately

 The original will is always required by the probate registry.
 If the original cannot be located, the the Probate Registry will require an affidavit setting out how the circumstances as to how the original will has been lost.
-In addition, the the Probate Registry will also want to know who is prejuduced by the copy will, in otherwords who would inherit under the Intestacy Rules.
-Unless their consent is forthcomming then it is unlikely the Probate Registry will admit the copy will.
+In addition, the Probate Registry will also want to know who is prejudiced by the copy will, in other words who would inherit under the Intestacy Rules.
+Unless their consent is forthcoming then it is unlikely the Probate Registry will admit the copy will.
 For this reason, disputes can be common whenever the original will cannot be located.

 We have a dedicated team that regularly handle probate problem cases, and have acted in numerous copy will cases.
 Please call our helpline for further assistance on 0844 740 0948.